Mariya Nesterenko: Downfall

 Shortly after the German invasion of the Soviet Union, Nesterenko was arrested at an aerodrome on 26 June 1941 and executed along with dozens of other high-ranking officers on 28 October 1941.
 Officially, she was shot for failure to report a crime, with Beria alleging that as wife of General Rychagov she would have to have been aware of his "traitorous activities"; it was later revealed that the entire case against Rychagov and his colleagues was fabricated by Beria, who had himself ordered that they be shot without trial.
-Some English sources claim that Rychagov had gotten in trouble for referring to Soviet aircraft as "flying coffins", although there is no mention of this in Russian sources.
+Rychagov had gotten in trouble for referring to Soviet aircraft as "flying coffins" directly to Stalin.